Skip to main content

 Consult Dr. Ash

 Perimenopause typically begins in the late 30s to mid 40s and can last 4 to 10 years.
 The hallmark is hormonal variability rather than the consistent drop that defines menopause.
 Symptoms include irregular cycles, sleep disruption, hot flashes, brain fog, mood changes, joint pain, and changes in libido and weight.
 The Women's Health Initiative-era fear of HRT has been substantially revised; for most women under 60, hormone therapy is safe and effective when started during the perimenopausal window.
-Fishtown Medicine treats perimenopause as a real condition that deserves real time, not a checkbox on the way to menopause.
+Fishtown Medicine treats perimenopause as a condition that deserves a full visit, rather than a checkbox on the way to menopause.

 The presentations vary enormously, but here are the patterns we see most: